 We are delighted to invite you to join us in Birmingham in September 2017 for the 65th SVPCA and 26th SPPC.
-This will be the first time in its long history that SVPCA has visited Birmingham.
-This circular provides initial information on dates, venues and other practicalities: more information, including details and dates for registration, abstract submission and bookings will follow in subsequent circulars in early 2017.
+This second circular provides further information on venues, the scientific programme, workshops and other practicalities.
+The third circular, including information on registration, abstract submission and the field trip, will follow in April to early May.

-Richard Butler (chair), Ivan Sansom, Jon Clatworthy, Susannah Thorpe, Stephan Lautenschlager, Luanne Meehitiya, Roger Close, Plamen Andreev, Daniel Cashmore, Emma Dunne, Pedro Godoy, Andy Jones, Juan Benito Moreno.
+Richard Butler (chair), Ivan Sansom, Jon Clatworthy, Susannah Thorpe, Stephan Lautenschlager, Roger Close, Plamen Andreev, Daniel Cashmore, Emma Dunne, Pedro Godoy, Andy Jones, Juan Benito Moreno.

 SVPCA Steering Committee

-Richard Butler (chair), Susannah Maidment (secretary), Peter Falkingham, Richard Forrest, Cindy Howells, Liz Martin, Paul Upchurch.
+Richard Butler (chair), Susannah Maidment (secretary), Peter Falkingham, Rob Sansom, Richard Forrest, Cindy Howells, Liz Martin, Paul Upchurch.

 For the open SVPCA sessions (Wednesday 13th, Thursday 14th), there will be three options for those who wish to present original scientific research: (1) Platform presentations, of 15 minutes length; (2) Posters; (3) Lightning talks.
 Full details on the format for each of these options will be provided in subsequent circulars.
 All submitted abstracts for scientific presentations will be blind peer-reviewed by the host committee.

 Birmingham offers a diverse range of hotels, youth hostels, and Airbnb options.
 Further details of options will be provided in later circulars and on the website.
-Although accommodation is available near the UoB campus, we recommend staying in the city centre, where there is a greater variety of restaurants, pubs and nightlife.
+Although accommodation is available near the UoB campus, we recommend staying in the city centre or along Broad Street, where there are a greater variety of restaurants, pubs and nightlife.
 The UoB campus has its own train station (University station), and regular trains connect it to Birmingham New Street (two stops, seven minutes travel time) in the city centre, and Five Ways (one stop, three minutes travel time), which is conveniently located for many hotels.
 Regular buses also connect the University campus to the city.